Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### Deterministic pseudorandom generation

-The PSA API does not have a dedicated interface for pseudorandom generation.
+The PSA API does not currently have a dedicated interface for pseudorandom generation.
 The [key derivation interface](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__derivation/) can serve a similar purpose in some applications, but it does not offer CTR\_DRBG or HMAC\_DRBG.

 We expect to add PSA APIs to DRBG mechanisms in a future version of TF-PSA-Crypto.